 butternut

-This is a fast-growing, short-lived, deciduous tree rising on a single trunk.
+Butternut is a fast-growing deciduous tree rising on a single trunk.
 On deep soils the root system includes a taproot and deep, widely spreading lateral anchors.
 In shallow soils there is no taproot.
 In Minnesota mature trees are usually 40 to 60 tall and up to 25 in diameter at breast height, though large individuals can reach over 80 in height and 36 in diameter.
+It is short-lived due to susceptibility to root diseases, decays, fungal infection, and invasion by wood-boring insects.
 The greatest recorded age in Minnesota was 221 years, but it usually does not live more than 75 years.

 The trunk is slender and often crooked.
 It is often short and forked or divided into a few large, ascending branches.
 The crown is broad, open, and rounded on top.